AndreiRudenko/extendscript-haxe-externs/README.md

 ## ExtendScript

 Haxe externs for the ExtendScript API
-almost same as SlavaRa [haxelib-extendscript](https://github.com/SlavaRa/haxelib-extendscript)

 ## example